Vishaal Consultancy Services

 Overtime Rules in India: Working Hours and Limits

-• Weekly limits: The total should not exceed 48 hours in a week under normal circumstances.
+• Weekly work-hour limits: In most establishments, employees should generally not work beyond 48 hours a week under normal conditions.
+Additional approved hours may qualify for overtime wages.

 overtime rules in India